Try on Brow Lift Solutions

 According to the American Society of Plastic Surgeons, the average cost of a brow lift in 2017 was $3,374.
 However, that amount does not account for additional costs associated with brow lift surgery, such as the expenses incurred for medical history tests, surgical anesthesia, facility fees for the cost of the operating room, along with other expenses for prescription medication and recovery needs.

-Botox brow lifts are less expensive, ranging from $100 to $1,000 per treatment, based on how many injections of Botox are used.
-Brow lifts gained via Botox injections require upkeep costs, since the results are not permanent.
+Botox® brow lifts are less expensive, ranging from $100 to $1,000 per treatment, based on how many injections of Botox® are used.
+Brow lifts gained via Botox® injections require upkeep costs since the results are not permanent.

 In general, brow lifts undertaken for cosmetic reasons likely will not be covered by personal medical health insurance, yet a plethora of plastic surgeons offer financing options for their patients.
+To better understand the price of the procedure, check out our complete guide to brow lift cost.

 Brow Lift Recovery